 2. Define Your Vision.

 The vision enables the organization’s purpose by delivering superior value for your customer.
-It should drive the overall enterprise direction and establish the core foundation for organization alignment.
-Very few organizations offer a compelling vision that is engages stakeholders towards a common purpose.
+It should drive the overall enterprise direction and establish the core foundation for organizational alignment.
+Very few organizations offer a compelling vision that engages stakeholders towards a common purpose.

 3. Determine Your Goals.

 The goal is the long-term aim of the organization.
 The achievement of a goal will contribute to the attainment of the vision.
 While broad goals are not time-bound, annual targets should be developed that deliver incremental gains towards the ultimate aim.